openposter/OpenPoster/README.md

 ### Prerequisites

-Before you begin, ensure you have the following installed on your system:
+Before you begin, ensure you have the following:

 - Computer running MacOS, Windows 10/11, or Linux
 - [Python](https://www.python.org/downloads/release/python-3119/) (3.11 recommended)